 There is a lot of debate in the media about the pros and cons of private health insurance.
-People are asking, “Should I get private health cover?”
+People are often asking, “Should I get private health cover?”

 Responding to growing consumer debate, the Australian Competition and Consumer Commission (ACCC) has called for standardisation of policies across providers.